noobsoftware/noobsoftware/README.md

 Check out https://noob.software to see my applications.

-http://thevault.hiphop and http://videogalaxy.net is an example of a web apps developed using Noob StreamlineJS and NoobScript.
+http://thevault.hiphop and http://videogalaxy.net are examples of a web apps developed using Noob StreamlineJS and NoobScript.